manueaston/Year1GameDesignProject/README.md

 Created by Manu Easton

 <h2>About</h2>
-Final project for Introduction to Game Mechanics class
+Final project for Introduction to Game Mechanics class, Year 1, Semester 1

 Created in Unreal 4, updated to Unreal 5.1